 verb (quits, quitting; past and past participle quitted or quit)

-- 1 [with object] Leave (a place), usually permanently: he was ordered to quit the cabin immediatelyMore example sentences
+- 1 [with object] Leave (a place), usually permanently: hippies finally quit two sites in Hampshire last nightMore example sentences

 - The villagers told them to quit the place immediately.